A new approach to the $SL_n$ spider: Mapping the spider to the spider of cobwebs

 {\bf Case 3:} Let $K$ have cardinality $k$, and $y \not\in K$.
 Assign $K$ to the top-left and bottom-left strands of all webs, and $\{y\}$ to the top-right and bottom-right strands.

-A state on the web on the left side of the equation corresponds to a choice of $a \in K$.
-Namely, assign $\{a\}$ to the top and bottom sides of the square, and assign $K \setminus \{a\}$ and $\{a,y\}$ to the left and right sides.
-After canceling tags, the corresponding cobweb has the following strands: \begin{itemize} \item for $j \in K \setminus \{a\}$, there is a positively oriented bubble labeled $\alpha_{a,j}$, \item the strands labeled $\alpha_{a,y}$ and $\alpha_{y,a}$ form a cup and a cap with two bivalent vertices, and \item every other strand goes vertically from the bottom of the cobweb to the top. \end{itemize} Use Proposition~\ref{prop:saddle} and tag cancellation to convert the cup and cap to vertical strands with a coefficient $q^{\sign(y - a)}$.
-This, and bursting all bubbles, gives $q$ to the power of the exponent
+On the left side of the equation, there are $k$ states.
+Namely, for any $a \in K$, assign $\{a\}$ to the top and bottom sides of the square, and assign $K \setminus \{a\}$ and $\{a,y\}$ to the left and right sides.
+After canceling tags, the corresponding cobweb has the following strands: \begin{itemize} \item for $j \in K \setminus \{a\}$, there is a positively oriented bubble labeled $\alpha_{a,j}$, \item the strands labeled $\alpha_{a,y}$ and $\alpha_{y,a}$ form a cup and a cap, each having a bivalent vertex, and \item every other strand goes from the bottom of the cobweb to the top. \end{itemize} Use the \emph{saddle move} shown in Figure~\ref{fig:saddle} to replace the cup and cap with strands from the bottom of the cobweb to the top, with a coefficient $q^{\sign(a-y)}$.
+Bursting all bubbles now gives $q$ to the power of the exponent

-Take the sum these powers of $q$ over all $a \in K$.
-If it were not for the $\sign(y - a)$ term in the exponent of $q$, we would get $[n]$.
-The $\sign(y - a)$ changes this to $[n - 1]$ but with one term repeated.
-Specifically, we get
+If $a$ is the smallest element of $K$ then this exponent is $k-2$, or $k$ in the case $y<a$.
+As $a$ runs through the elements of $K$ in increasing order, the exponent decreases in steps of $2$, except that when and if $a$ jumps over $y$, there is a repeated exponent.
+In total, we get

-The first term on the right side of the equation has one state consistent with the boundary data.
-In the corresponding cobweb, all strands go vertically from the bottom to the top with the following exceptions.
-For all $j \in K$, the strands labeled $\alpha_{j,y}$ and $\alpha_{y,j}$ form a cup and a cap with two bivalent vertices.
-Use Proposition~\ref{prop:saddle} to convert each such cup and cap to $q^{\sign(y - j)}$ times vertical strands with a canceling pair of tags.
-These coefficients combine to give $q^m$, with the same $m$ as above.
+The first term on the right side of the equation has one state that is consistent with the boundary data.
+The corresponding cobweb has the following strands.
+For every $j \in K$, the strands labeled $\alpha_{j,y}$ and $\alpha_{y,j}$ form a cup and a cap with two bivalent vertices.
+Every other strand goes from the bottom of the cobweb to the top.

+Use the saddle move again to make all strands go from the bottom of the cobweb to the top.
+The total coefficient is $q^m$, with the same $m$ as above.

 The second term on the right side of the equation has one state that is consistent with the boundary data.
-This term has a coefficient $[k - 1]$, and has a corresponding cobweb that consists of only vertical strands.

-In the end, all cobwebs have the same vertical strands, and the coefficients add up to $q^m + [n - 1]$ on either side of the equation.
+It has coefficient $[k-1]$, and the corresponding cobweb has all strands going from the bottom to the top.

+We see that both sides of the equation are equal to $q^m+[k-1]$ times the same cobweb where all strands go from the bottom to the top.
 This completes the proof. \end{proof}

+The fact that $\phi$ must be injective follows from the fact that the $SL_n$ spider has no non-trivial proper monoidal ideals.
+We will explain this proof without going too deep into the category theory.